How to Combat Data Breach Fatigue at Your Enterprise

 1. Make cybersecurity a priority at the top

-In the age of endless cyberattacks and breaches, it’s easy for an organization’s board of directors, CEO, and other top executives to get data breach fatigue, too.
+In the age of endless cyberattacks and breaches, it’s easy for an organisation’s board of directors, CEO, and other top executives to get data breach fatigue, too.
 Making matters worse, some cybersecurity and IT professionals — themselves fatigued — too often assure top execs that the company is properly protected when, in fact, it isn’t.
-The executives may take those assurances at face value, thereby putting the organization’s resilience needlessly at risk.
+The executives may take those assurances at face value, thereby putting the organisation’s resilience needlessly at risk.